ToufiqQureshi/ToufiqQureshi/README.md

 - 🥇 Hackathon Winner: *AI for Social Good 2024* – Built an AI chatbot for education
 - 🌍 Open Source Contributor: Active in LangChain and HuggingFace communities
 - 📝 Blog Author: Sharing insights on LLMs and AI agents at *[your-blog-link]*

-*Replace placeholders with your actual achievements or blog links.*

 ---